-At both Brighton Plastic Surgery and next door at The Skin Institute (a part of Mr Mutimer’s practice that offers a full range of non-surgical procedures), wrinkle reduction treatments are frequently requested.
-Our most highly recommended treatments/procedures include:
+At both Brighton Plastic Surgery and The Skin Institute (a part of Mr Mutimer’s practice that offers a full range of non-surgical procedures), wrinkle reduction treatments are frequently performed.
+Here is some information about our most commonly performed treatments/procedures:

 Wrinkle Reduction Injections/Fillers